List of awards and nominations received by Jodie Foster

 The following is the list of awards and nominations received by actress and filmmaker Jodie Foster.

-One of the most awarded thespians of her generation, Foster in her five decades long career has received numerous accolades; both competitive and honorary.
-Her major competitive wins include two Academy Awards, three Golden Globe Awards, three British Academy Film Awards, an Independent Spirit Award, and a Screen Actors Guild Award.
-She has also been nominated twice for the Primetime Emmy Award and once for the Daytime Emmy Award.
+One of the most awarded thespians of her generation, Foster in her six decades long career has received numerous accolades; both competitive and honorary.
+Her major competitive wins include two Academy Awards, four Golden Globe Awards, three British Academy Film Awards, a Primetime Emmy Award, an Independent Spirit Award, and a Screen Actors Guild Award.
+She has also been nominated one for Grammy Award, twice for the Directors Guild of America Awards and one Daytime Emmy Award.

 Academy Awards

-The Academy Awards are a set of awards given by the Academy of Motion Picture Arts and Sciences annually for excellence of cinematic achievements.
-Foster has won two awards from four nominations.
-Foster holds the distinction of being the youngest two-time Oscar winner and one of only two people to win multiple Oscars before the age 30.
-Foster is also the only openly LGBTQ woman to win two Academy Awards for acting.
+The Academy Awards are a set of awards given annually by the Academy of Motion Picture Arts and Sciences for excellence in cinematic achievements.
+Foster has won two awards out of five nominations.
+She holds the distinction of being the second person to win multiple Oscars before the age of 30 and the youngest person to win two acting Oscars.
+Foster is also the only openly LGBTQ woman to win multiple Academy Awards for acting, although she was not publicly out until after both wins.

 AARP's Movies for Grownup Awards

-AARP (American Association of Retired Persons) is a United States-based interest group whose stated mission is "to empower people to choose how they live as they age."
-Foster has received one award from two nominations.
+AARP (American Association of Retired Persons) is a United States–based interest group whose stated mission is "to empower people to choose how they live as they age."
+Foster has won three awards from four nominations.